Sumit45doc/CHEF-tut/README.md

 Then download chef starter kit and extract directory(chef repo).
 *** Alway work indise chef-repo ***

+### Bootstrap
+Attaching a node to chef server is called bootstraping

-### To check whether workstation is connect to server
+### To check whether workstation is connect to server - knife is use to talk with server and node
 ```bash
     knife ssl check
 ```